What is a Special Dividend?

 Journal Entries for a Special Dividend

-The journal entries for a special dividend are the same as a cash dividend.
+The journal entries for a special dividend are the same as for a regular cash dividend.

 Consider a company that declares, on January 1, a special dividend of $1 per share on the 5,000 shares currently outstanding.
 The dividends are payable on February 1 to shareholders of record as of January 15.